facebookresearch/fairseq/examples/quant_noise/README.md

 ### 2.2.
 Iterative Product Quantization

 Iterative Product Quantization with Quant-Noise proceeds in two steps.
 First, a model must be trained uncompressed with Quant-Noise.
 Second, the model must be quantized with iPQ.
 Note that we implement here the simplest form of noise as stated [in the paper](), which consists in randomly dropping a proportion `p` of blocks, and that worked as well as assigning those blocks to their current centroid.
-TODO paper link.

 #### Training

-TODO: correct task description and flags correction.
 To train a model with Quant-Noise, add the following flags:
 ```
 --quant-noise-pq 0.1 --quant-noise-pq-block-size 8
 ```